stranskj/xdskappa/README.md

 The package is heavily tested in Linux, it might work at macOS.

+:warning: There is known issue, when system Python3 in older Ubuntu installation is used (Ubuntu 18.04 LTS, Python 3.6).
+That version is non-standard installation of end-of-life Python version, therefore it is not supported.
+Please, download and compile your own Python (don't worry, it is super easy :-))

 ## Installation
 *XDSkappa* is standard Python package, therefore standard Python procedures can be used for installation.